 The action outlined above will be appropriate in many cases and will often be sufficient to resolve the matter.
-If, however, this does not achieve satisfactory results, a student should approach the Campus Manager, who can help to assist students with the resolution of complaints, involving staff or other students or service provided by of ARI and which a student has not been able to resolve by other informal means.
-In considering any matter brought to the attention of the Student Administrator will:
+If, however, this does not achieve satisfactory results, a student should approach the Assistant Manager, who can help assist students with the resolution of complaints, involving staff or other students or service provided by ARI Mumbai and which a student has not been able to resolve by other informal means.
+In considering any matter brought to the attention of the Academic & Student Co-ordinator will:

-- establish that efforts to resolve the matter by other appropriate means have been made and have been unsuccessful or insufficient. - ascertain the facts of the matter inspect documentation and/or obtain legal advice as appropriate discuss and evaluate possible options for resolution of the matter
+- establish that efforts to resolve the matter by other appropriate means have been made and have been unsuccessful or insufficient - ascertain the facts of the matter inspect documentation and/or obtain legal advice as appropriate discuss and evaluate possible options for resolution of the matter

-Where the involvement of the Student Administrator does not result in a satisfactory resolution to the matter, a student may wish to enter a formal complaint.
+Where the involvement of the Academic & Student Co-ordinator does not result in a satisfactory resolution to the matter, a student may wish to enter a formal complaint.